cvdlab-alumni/final-project/Readme.md

 pushed into your repository in cvdlab-cg organization [https://github.com/cvdlab-cg/xxxxxx](https://github.com/cvdlab-cg/)
 where `xxxxxx` is your student ID (matricola).

 The project must be presented throught some web pages, preferably in English.
 Project's presentation pages can be hosted in [github:pages](http://pages.github.com/).

-In those pages student must:
+In these pages student must:

 - briefly describe the object of the project;
 - explain project's hierarchical decomposition into parts of different levels;